Thai Cabbage Salad

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-- The dressing has just lime juice, fish sauce or Vegetarian Fish Sauce, Golden Monkfruit Sweetener or sweetener of your choice, and red chile flakes.
+- Whisk together lime juice, fish sauce (or Vegetarian Fish Sauce), Monkfruit Sweetener or sweetener of your choice, and Chili Garlic Sauce (or red chile flakes) to make the dressing.

-- You can use either color of finely-sliced cabbage, but we made a mix with more red than green, which made the salad pretty.
+- Thinly slice and chop the cabbage.
+You can use either color, but we used more red than green, which made the salad pretty.

-- Then let it sit for 10-15 minutes, or at least as long as it takes you to chop the other ingredients.
+- Toss cabbage together with the dressing, and let it sit for 10-15 minutes, while you chop the other ingredients.

 - While the salad marinates prepare the chopped mint, chopped cilantro, and thinly-sliced green onions.

-- After the cabbage has marinated 10-15 minutes, stir in the green onion, chopped mint, chopped cilantro, and most of the peanuts, saving a few peanuts to sprinkle on each serving.
+- When all ingredients are ready, add the green onion, chopped mint, chopped cilantro, and most of the peanuts to the cabbage, saving a few peanuts to sprinkle on each serving.

 Thai Cabbage Salad